Ali-AliAkbari/Artificial-Pressure-Method/README.md

 ## Overview

 This project implements a finite volume method to solve the Navier-Stokes equations using an artificial pressure approach.
 The method is applied to the cavity benchmark problem and forward-step benchmark problem.
-Artificial pressure is introduced to address the decoupling between pressure and velocity fields, prevent pressure oscillations, and allow solving the equations on the same grid without the need for a separate pressure-Poisson equation.
+Artificial pressure is introduced to address the decoupling between pressure and velocity fields, prevent pressure oscillations, and allow solving the equations on the same grid without the need for a staggered grid.

 ## Methodology